From GNNs to Symbolic Surrogates via Kolmogorov-Arnold Networks for Delay Prediction: Framework for Flow Delay Prediction

 \paragraph*{Data extraction and feature engineering} The raw dataset provides per-flow, per-link, and topology-level information.
 From this, we build feature vectors for each node type.
 Flow nodes include basic attributes such as average traffic, number of packets, mean packet size, flow type, and path length, augmented with distributional descriptors that capture burstiness and variability, including inter-packet gap (IPG) statistics (mean, variance, and selected percentiles), packet-size percentiles, packet loss ratio, variance of packet sizes, inter-burst gap (IBG), rate, per-burst bitrate, and type of service (ToS).
 Each link node is annotated with its capacity and a normalized load, computed as

 where $\mathcal{F}(\ell)$ is the set of flows traversing link $\ell$ and $C_\ell$ is the link capacity (Gbps).
 The concatenation $[\,C_\ell, L_\ell\,]$ forms the feature vector for link~$\ell$.
-This enriched representation incorporates not only average values but also distributional characteristics of packet timing and size, which are crucial for accurately modeling flow delay.
+This enriched representation incorporates not only average values but also distributional characteristics of packet timing and size for accurately modeling flow delay.